Run Tide! No. 1 Bama over non-P5 Cincy 27-6 in CFP semi - WHIZ News

 Heisman Trophy winner Bryce Young threw three touchdown passes while mostly avoiding Cincinnati’s standout cornerbacks and the Crimson Tide beat the Bearcats 27-6 in the CFP semifinal at the Cotton Bowl on Friday.
 It was the sixth semifinal victory in a row for the Crimson Tide.

-Alabama (13-1) has missed the four-team playoff only once and will try to win its second national title in a row and fourth in the eight seasons of the CFP format with coach Nick Saban.
+Alabama (13-1) has missed the four-team playoff only once and will try to win its second national title in a row and fourth in the eight seasons of the CFP format.
 The Crimson Tide will play either No. 2 Michigan or No. 3 Georgia, the previously undefeated team Alabama beat for the SEC title, in the national title game Jan.
 10 in Indianapolis.

+“I’m really, really proud of our team, our players.
+I think they showed great competitive character out there,” Alabama coach Nick Saban said.
+“Guys showed a lot of resiliency all year, to be able to have the opportunity to get to this game.
+They showed a lot of resiliency … played together as a team, everybody kind of had each other’s back.”

-Alabama clearly was doing what it could to minimize the impact of cornerbacks Ahmad Gardner and Coby Bryant, and pretty much succeeded with Robinson pounding on the ground and Young throwing a lot of short, safe passes — though he did find hit Ja’Core Brooks for a 44-yard catch-and-run TD on a play away from the standout defenders for a 17-3 lead just before halftime.
+Alabama clearly was doing what it could to minimize the impact of cornerbacks Ahmad Gardner and Coby Bryant, and pretty much succeeded with Robinson rushing 26 times and Young throwing a lot of short, safe passes — though he did find hit Ja’Core Brooks for a 44-yard catch-and-run TD on a play away from the standout defenders for a 17-3 lead just before halftime.

+“As a young kid, just always wanted to be a part of this program.
+Just always wanted to play for a national championship,” said Robinson, the fifth-year senior from Tuscaloosa in his first season as the featured back.
+“Just being able to go out there and just lead this team in this big game on this big stage … it’s like a dream come true.”

 The Crimson Tide opened the game with 10 consecutive runs before putting three receivers opposite of Gardner, who hasn’t given up a TD in coverage in his college career.
 Young found Slade Bolden open in the left flat for an 8-yard TD pass that put Alabama ahead to stay.